 This week on Blogging4Jobs, we are focusing on the theme Man Versus Machine sponsored by 1 Page Proposal.
 Automation versus cognitive thought.
 Within this world of social media, social recruiting and HR technology, it’s easy to get caught up in the cool, the fads and the next big thing.
 But, at the end of the day, we cannot forgot that it’s people that really make social media initiatives kick ass.
-To follow the entire series make sure to bookmark our Man vs. Machine category for all the latest blog posts.

 Facebook.
 Tumblr.
 Vimeo.
 Twitter.
 Radian6.
 Sprinklr.
 Sure, these platforms are components to some social business strategies … but they are just that, platforms.
 Without great people driving, creating and executing your social business strategy … you don’t have a social strategy.